Overcoming Obstacles; Achieving Greatness

 Dr. Patricia Bath (1942-Present)

 Dr. Patricia Bath dedicated her life to the undeserved and pursuing ophthalmology–a field grounded in community medicine, public health, and clinical ophthalmology.
-She worked hard throughout high school obtaining awards for her scientific research despite the oppression she felt for her race and gender.
-Dr. Bath’s most notable research began during her time as intern at a Harlem Hospital where she drew a correlation between communities (geography and identity) and health.
+She worked hard throughout high school, obtaining awards for her scientific research despite the oppression she felt for her race and gender.
+Dr. Bath’s most notable research began during her time as an intern at a Harlem Hospital, where she drew a correlation between communities (geography and identity) and health.
 What she saw specifically was that more individuals of color were blind because their community did not have access to medical care that could prevent it.
 Dr. Bath worked with community members to introduce methods to test eye heath early on and implemented them in communities that lacked proper medical resources.
 In her efforts, she founded the American Institute for the Prevention of Blindness.
-Prior to her retirement in 1993, Bath founded a method to remove cataracts by way of lasers.
+Before her retirement in 1993, Bath founded a method to remove cataracts by way of lasers.
 Read more about her research here.

-At AMO our goal is to create a more diverse medical field which includes, but is not limited to female representation.
+At AMO, our goal is to create a more diverse medical field which includes, but is not limited to, female representation.
 AMO would love to hear your thoughts about Women’s History Month this March in conjunction with females in the medical field.
 Join the conversation on our Twitter or Instagram.
-To learn more about the introduction of Women’s History Month and the women who helped to build the world we live in today click here.
+To learn more about the introduction of Women’s History Month and the women who helped to build the world we live in today, click here.